Sierra General MIDI Driver w/ SFX support

 Summary

-This driver provides General MIDI and digital sound effects on earlier SCI1-based Sierra games.
-The following games have been tested to work with this driver:
+This driver provides General MIDI and digital sound effects on earlier SCI1-based Sierra games where the MIDI and SFX code are in the same driver.

 Overview